swcarpentry/shell-novice/07-backtick.md

 > * Generate the values of the arguments on the fly using command substitution
 > * Understand the difference between pipes/redirection, and the backtick operator

-In the @@loops exercise, we saw how to improve productivity by letting the computer do the repetitive work.
+In Loops topic we saw how to improve productivity by letting the computer do the repetitive work.
 Often, this involves doing the same thing to a whole set of files, e.g.:

 ~~~{.bash}